BjornFJohansson/pydna/README.md

 Pip is included in recent Python versions.

 Pip installs the minimal installation requirements automatically, but not the optional requirements (see below).
-This will probably not work directly on windows, as biopython is not directly installable.

 ### Linux:

-    bjorn@bjorn-UL30A:~/pydna$ sudo pip install pydna
+    bjorn@bjorn-UL30A:~/pydna$ sudo pip install pydna --pre

+Use the --pre switch to get the latest version of pydna.

 ### Windows:

 You should be able to pip install pydna from the Windows terminal as biopython now can be installed with pip as well.

-    C:\> pip install pydna
+    C:\> pip install pydna --pre

 By default python and pip are not on the PATH.
-You can re-install Python and select this option, or give the full path for pip.
+You can re-install Python and select this option during installation, or give the full path for pip.
 Try something like this, depending on where your copy of Python is installed:

-    C:\Python37\Scripts\pip install pydna
+    C:\Python37\Scripts\pip install pydna --pre

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)